LuminosoInsight/code-sample-jsonstream/README.md

 ### The server

 Running `ugly_json_server.py` will start an HTTP server on port 8001, serving an infinite stream of random data via the "ugly JSON stream" protocol.
+Once it's running, you can look at its output using a command-line HTTP tool such as `curl`:

+    curl -s localhost:8001

 `ugly_json_server.py` will give you fairly messy data, ensuring that your code can handle all the cases that can come up in JSON.
-One important consequence of this is that you won't be able to run the server if your Python doesn't have full support for Unicode.
-Some versions of Python 2 for Windows, as well as the version that comes pre-installed on Mac OS, limit their Unicode support to the Basic Multilingual Plane.
-This is called a "narrow build" of Python.

-While the server will run on recent versions of Python 2 or 3, it won't run on a narrow build.
-If your `sys.maxunicode` is 65535 instead of 1114111, you'll get an error suggesting that you should use Python 3.

 ### Command-line options